johnosbb/NLP/Spacy/README.md

 ![image](../NLP/tree/main/Resources/../../../../Resources/example_sentence.png)

+- The first line in the diagram shows the text.
+- The second line shows the lemma or base form of the word.
+- The third line shows the part of speech.
+- The fourth line shows the dependency identifier associated with that word.

 ## Finding the Verbs in the  Sentence

 We first find the Verbs (including any auxiliary verbs) in the sentence.
-Some sample code is provided for tfinding the verbs and auxilary verbs for this sentence.
+Some sample code is provided for finding the verbs and auxilary verbs for this sentence.
+I have used specifiec version of the more generalised code [here](./finding_verbs.md)

 This produces the result